 Early summer or fall is the best time to plant your PeeGee hydrangea tree.
 Choose a location with well-draining soil with full to partial sun exposure.
 Allow ample space for the tree to grow with a drip line of ten feet.

 To prevent root rot, plant it in a shallow hole approximately half the depth of the nursery container it came in and twice as wide.
-Planting too deep could cause the roots to rot.
+Planting too deeply could cause the roots to rot.
 Pat down the soil around the tree until it is snuggled neatly in the earth in its new home.
 Provide the tree with mulch to help retain water and moisture.

 If you notice the flowers are wilting in the summer heat, provide water and shade.
 They do best in the morning sun, so if the area provides morning sun and afternoon shade, your tree will live a happy life!